-Angela Carter, "The Infernal Desire Machines of Doctor Hoffman."

-They had become bigger, and his fingers were thick and padded.
-When he flexed them, they both saw the claws.
-And now the spots were traveling up his arms and over his body.
+And now spots traveled up his arms and over his body.
 He tried to talk but his mouth was no longer shaped as it should be.
 Leona backed away, confused.
 She shook her head.
 “I don’t understand.
 Shouldn’t the curse end when I agree to marry you?”

 "Oh, my Beast," she said, stroking him.
 "How beautiful you are."

 It was the morning of Epiphany.
 Smothered in furs, Leona walked the garden path with the Beast at her side.
 The castle doors locked behind them, never to open again.